A Porto Getaway!

 Driving to Porto, you will not see some great coastal views or beautiful countryside unless you go the slower coastal roads because the highway has tall sound deadening barrier walls that block your views.
 It is a long drive on the highway, about 3 hours and about 4 hours or more on the slower coastal road where you will likely want to make multiple stops.
 However, driving in Lisbon or Porto itself is not necessary and with good footwear you can enjoy exploring by walking.
 Some tour companies as well as Ubers and taxis will also transfer you to and from the airport and locations of interest.

 Not driving?
 Take the train to Porto or get a transfer company to take you there and get the train back.
 It is faster by train; just a little over 2 ½ hours on the fast train.
-Not only is it less expensive to take the train to Porto, you can relax and enjoy the beautiful scenery.
+Not only is it less expensive to take the train to Porto, but you can also relax and enjoy the beautiful scenery.
 The Sao Bento train station in Porto is magnificent.
 Beautiful blue and white tile scenic murals, depicting travelers and Portuguese life, adorn the enormous walls.
 Since you can do walking tours in both cities, and explore on foot, you don’t need to rent a car for the whole time.
 With the cost of rentals, it may be cheaper to just take the train to Porto.
 Consider making a day trip by train to Sintra.
 Again, you can take a private tour, taxis, buses and Ubers.
 Do not drive in the city itself as the parking and traffic is a challenge.
+Check out the trains to the Algarve in case you can fit it in.

 Activities